alexRyan719/playground-4845hwo2/helloWorld.md

     }

+# Methods

 This early program also demonstrates an example of a method.
 Specifically, this is the Main method that is usually included in smaller projects.
 You can also have a Main class file instead of having Main methods in every class file.

+Methods are sections of code that can be called or invoked.
+It's good practice to separate out specific tasks into their own methods.
+There are also several built-in methods that come included with Java.
+When in doubt, try using searching "Java" and specific keywords online.
+Often, you'll find that someone already built a tool you can use in your own code.

+# Keywords / Reserved Words

 There are certain keywords in Java that are reserved to serve a specific purpose.
 In the example above, the words public, static, void, String[], system, out, and println are all reserved to mean specific things. "args" is commonly used, but is really only a variable name that can be changed.